 To put it bluntly - your workforce may not have the intellectual curiosity and know-how that people responsible for procurement have.
 For example, At PARiM we know from experience that majority of the questions your staff will have will revolve around how to log in to the system, not about actually using it.

 How to test a solution as a mid-level manager

 Remember, you benefit from the features that are actually put to use.
-This is something you can turn to your advantage by differentiating yourself from your competition by choosing a solution like PARiM, that your workers can actually utilise to a greater extent.
+Many of your competitors use overpriced systems that barely anyone knows how to operate.
+Outsmart them by choosing a solution like PARiM, that your workers can actually utilise to a greater extent.
 A great way to judge is to ask how a system works in 3 key areas in 5 minutes or less:

 - Employee Scheduling - Does the system provide fast shift copy+paste features for everyday use?
 Does the system possess more advanced features like shift patterns?
 Measuring how easy it is to copy or to add shifts will tell you a lot about the solution as this is one of the most used features of any workforce software.

 - Time and Attendance - Does the solution offer a real-time dashboard for you to monitor staff as they clock in and out?
 What about iOS and Android apps alongside it?
 The second-most used set of features in any organisation is tracking your workers.
 The apps and the dashboard as the main tools need to be simple and easy to operate.

 - HR Data Management - Your managers will absolutely love you if you make sure that the system can still operate quickly when it holds thousands of rows of data.
 Ask the provider to demonstrate, live and unexpectedly, how easy is it is to actually to import staff data to the system from a commonly used file format such as CSV.